-Multi-stakeholder collaboration Focus To advocate progression in supply chains and promote system change: The Tropical Forest Alliance (TFA) A multi-stakeholder partnership platform supporting companies in the global transition to deforestation-free supply chains for commodities like palm oil, soy, beef and paper/pulp.
+To advocate prog promote system of ression in supply chains and change: The Tropical Forest Alliance (TFA) A multi-stakeholder partnership platform supporting companies in the global transition to deforestation-free supply chains for commodities like palm oil, soy, beef and paper/pulp.
 The Roundtable on Sustainable Palm Oil (RSPO) A global partnership promoting sustainable palm oil production, processing, trade and use through the development and implementation of global standards.
 The Retailer Palm Oil Group (RPOG) A non-competitive coalition of retail companies committed to using sustainable palm oil in their products, aiming to make sustainable palm oil the norm.
-The Palm Oil Transparency Coalition (POTC) A pre-competitive coalition working to remove deforestation and exploitation from palm oil production.
-Focuses on transparency, traceability and sustainability in palm oil supply chains through, for example, their annual trader assessment.
+The Palm Oil A pre-competitive coalition